sweetat-xfers/eda-test/README.md

 1. User requests a transaction via Rails
 2. Rails passes the transaction into the technology stack
 3. Rails replies to user that transaction is currently processing
+    1. Some merchants want transactions to complete immediately

 #### Reporting